uf-mil-archive/PropaGator/azi_drive/readme.md

 - Does not correctly produce pure strafing motion (Error in B matrix?)
--- Fixed, using [this line from zdrive2](https://github.com/uf-mil/PropaGator/blob/master/z_drive2/scripts/z_drive2#L130) -- wtf?
+-- Fixed, using [this line from zdrive2](https://github.com/uf-mil/PropaGator/blob/master/z_drive2/scripts/z_drive2#L130)

+-- wtf?

+- There may be a problem relating to the inequality constraints in map_thrusters.
+Haven't been able to nail it down.

 With questions and concerns, please contact Jacob Panikulam via email or facebook (If he is still alive).